snowplow/snowplowanalytics.com/_posts/2018-03-21-building-a-model-for-event-data-as-a-graph/index.md

 ## Do we only want to load atomic event data in a graph database?

 The model above provides a good framework for loading unopinionated atomic event data into a graph database - but we will also want to load modelled data.

-DILYAN TO EXPLAIN WHAT WE MEAN BY MODELLED DATA.
+By ['data modelling'][intro-to-data-modeling] in this case we mean the process of using business logic to aggregate over the raw granular event data.
+The resulting 'modelled', opinionated dataset is easier to query and better suited for driving insight.

 Compared to the modelling of the events themselves, with modelled data the use cases should be clearer, and the structure of the model in a graph database *should* emerge naturally from those use cases.
 We will document those experiments as part of this series as well.